mendix/docs/content/en/docs/releasenotes/marketplace/_index.md

 This release focuses on improving the Marketplace Reviews feature and making it even better for our users.

-* We have created a new Write Review Screen with User Tips.
-This feature is available both in the Web and InIDE versions of the Marketplace.
-Now, when writing a review, users will have access to useful tips that will guide them through the process.
+* We have improved the **Review** tab to give you tips when writing your review.
+This feature is available both on the Marketplace site and within Studio Pro.
-* We have decoupled Ratings and Reviews.
-It is now possible to rate a component 4 or 5 stars without leaving a review.
+* We have decoupled ratings and reviews.
+You can now rate a component 4 or 5 stars without leaving a review.
 For 3, 2, and 1 star ratings, a review is mandatory.
-* We have added an Anonymous User Screen in Marketplace Web.
-This screen allows anonymous users to browse through reviews and gain valuable insights without the need for authentication.
+* You can now see additional information, such as reviews, on the Marketplace site without needing to sign in.
-* We have removed the "Company Reviews" Page from My Marketplace.
-This change eliminates any clutter and ensures a more focused and intuitive user experience.
+* We have removed the "Company Reviews" page from **My Marketplace**.
-* We have added the ability for you to filter reviews based on specific criteria and navigate through the review list more efficiently.
+* You can now to filter reviews based on specific criteria.
-* We have added a new Reply to Review Screen with Supplier Tips.
-This improves communication between suppliers and reviewers.
+* We have improved the **Review** tab to give you tips when replying to a review of your Marketplace component.

 ## 2023